Archid3vtus/TypeSnake/README.md

 # TypeSnake
 A simple snake game made with TypeScript.

 This uses the HTML Canvas element to draw all the game elements.
-Controls are simple: arrows to control the snake and nothing more.
+Controls are simple: just use the arrow keys to control the snake.
 The game objective is to lead the snake (blue) to it's food (red), you lose if you hit one of the four borders or the snake trail.
 To start a new game you need to refresh the page.

 Instructions:
 - Clone this repo